argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 ## Historical Overview

-Let’s turn now to a historical overview, which you can follow on the outline on the back of your handout.
+Let’s turn now to a historical overview, which you can follow on the outline on page 3 of your handout.
 The books of Samuel fall into five historical sections.
 The first is the story of the prophet himself in 1 Sam.
 1-7.
 Here we read the story of his miraculous birth and subsequent calling and service as God’s prophet.
 Chapters 8-15 are the transition to monarchy where Samuel anoints Saul as King over Israel.
 God twice rejects Saul as King due to his disobedience - in chapters 13 and 14.
 Then the story shifts to the back-and-forth between the newly anointed King David and Saul, as Saul stubbornly seeks to hold on to power.
 That’s chapters 16-31.
 Moving into 2 Samuel, the life of David - both the good and bad - takes center stage.
-The first 20 chapters of 2nd Samuel catalogue the death of Saul, the establishment of Jerusalem as the capital, God’s covenant with David, several battles, and the rebellions of Absalom—David’s son - and Sheba, a Benjaminite.
+The first 20 chapters of 2nd Samuel catalog the death of Saul, the establishment of Jerusalem as the capital, God’s covenant with David, several battles, and the rebellions of Absalom—David’s son - and Sheba, a Benjaminite.
 Finally, in chapters 21-24 we have a series of events that draw the narrative to a close.
 These include the death of Saul’s sons, multiple wars with the Philistines, David’s last words, and his sin of taking a national census.

 Beyond the history of 1st and 2nd Samuel, though, are some significant theological themes that we need to grasp if we’re to understand the deepest purpose of Samuel’s books. _What this narrative teaches us about God - not Samuel, not Saul, and not even David - is the main point of this text_.

 That’s significant, because when we read 1st and 2nd Samuel as just a collection of inspirational historical stories, *we miss the point*.
 For example, consider the account of David and Goliath in 1 Sam.
 17. How many times have preachers and teachers used this story as some sort of promise that God will deliver us from the “giants in your life?”
 What you need to do, they often argue, is take the “stone of faith,” and “the stone of prayer,” and “the stone of Bible memorization” and conquer that GIANT in your life!
 Well, that’s not what the story’s about at all.
 And many of those promises just aren’t true.
 They’re not God’s promises.
 Instead, this story is full of theological meaning.
 It’s about how the king that God chooses is the king who prevails – because in the context, God’s favor has left Saul and is now resting on David.
 It’s about how Israel’s God is truly great, because Goliath expresses his disrespect for Yahweh – and that’s why God defeats him.
 And this story is a significant chapter in the whole Bible’s story about the Savior that is to come.  *Because unlike the judges who cared only for themselves, David is a savior who acts because of his jealousy for the fame of God’s name*!
 God is telling us that the Christ, like David, will save his people out of a commitment to God’s glory.
 If we ignore themes like this and try to apply these books to our lives without putting them in the context of redemption history, we’ll miss the point.
 And we may read into them promises that God never made.
-So, we’ll spend the rest of our class considering two broad theological themes: kingship and rest.
+So, we’ll spend the rest of this section considering two broad theological themes: kingship and rest.

 [TAKE QUESTIONS]

+__[SLIDE #6]__

 ## I. Kingship